 In short, Brasov offers history, culture, good food, beautiful architecture, and amazing landscapes, which, as far as I’m concerned, makes it a pretty damn near perfect place to visit.
 The fact that it’s not overrun with tourists is a definite bonus too.

 And, although in the beginning, I wanted to make it my base to explore Sibiu, Sighișoara, Brașov, Târgu Mureș, Bistriţa, Salina Turda, Bâlea Lake and the curvy Transfăgărășan road, that crosses the South part of the Carpathian Mountains, soon I realized that Transylvania roads take you places slowly.
 No matter if you are traveling to Cluj Napoca with kids, solo, or as a couple, you won’t be disappointed.

 Can’t wait to go back to Cluj Napoca and make it my base for a while again to continue uncovering this unique region!

-While the old citadel remains fairly quiet, it has many attractions to offer which includes the clock tower, a dominating masterpiece which overlooks the red tiled roofs of the houses in the old town and the church on the hill, a gothic-style church with remarkable interior.
+While the old citadel remains fairly quiet, it has many attractions to offer which include the clock tower, a dominating masterpiece which overlooks the red-tiled roofs of the houses in the old town and the church on the hill, a gothic-style church with the remarkable interior.
 Whether you visit as a day trip from Brasov or stay a few nights, you’ll find interesting sights in this fairy tale town, including the house where Vlad the Impaler was born.
 Simply wander along the streets of Sighisoara and discover places beyond the guide book.

 Just a stone throw away from the Bulgarian border and on the coast of the Black Sea, you will find Vama Veche, a little hippie beach town that has all the charm needed to suck you in for a few days (or weeks).
 Hitchhike from Bucharest and join the locals for their beach BBQs or their nightly bonfires!